Taito Power Goal

 Taito Power Goal (aka Taito Cup Finals and Hat Trick Hero 95 in the US and Japan) is a side scrolling arcade soccer game released by Taito in 1994.

 It features digitalized players, referees, cameramen, and a streaker.

 Teams

 Gameplay

 Like most arcade soccer games, the gameplay is fast-paced with little planning for tactics or positioning.
 The player picks an international team and nominates a "star player" or "Captain".
-Every team seemingly has the same abilities as one another, but the star player on each team is quicker, has a more powerful shot, and appears different from the rest of the team.
+Every team seemingly have the same abilities as one another, but the star player on each team is quicker, has a more powerful shot, and appears different from the rest of the team.

 Players can tackle for the ball in various ways; sliding, performing a flying kick on an opponent, sweeping the legs of another player, slamming them to the floor, and more.
-The referee is very lenient in calling fouls (but when he does it usually results in a card) and can be knocked out himself for a few seconds, either by hitting him with the ball or tackling him.
+The referee can be knocked out for a few seconds, either by hitting him with the ball or tackling him.